Winner23-boop/Project-1/README.md

-These are the projects and work that I have done with Python and Dart
+These are the projects and work that I have done with both Python and Dart throughout my time at University.